 He is an avid sports fan and his interest in physical therapy developed based on his curiosity of how athletes were able to return to sports following injuries.
-His current areas of interest include orthopedics and manual based treatment approaches.
-He hopes to pursue a board certification as an Orthopedic Certified Specialist.
+Ethan is a board-certified Orthopedic Clinical Specialist.
+His treatment approach incorporates his Orthopedic training and manual therapy background within a biopsychosocial framework.
 When he is not working, Ethan enjoys exercising, playing sports, cooking, and traveling.

 Danny Heng, PT, DPT